QA-Automation-Starter/qa-automation/qa-testing-archetype/README.md

-# QA Testing Archetype

-Generates a template Maven project with the QA Automation built-in.

-See [generate-example-project.bat](generate-example-project.bat) for an working demo.
+# Development Instructions

-Snapshots require following sections to present in `.m2/settings.xml`:
+Working with archetype snapshots require following sections to be present in your `.m2/settings.xml`:

 ```xml